-- Varies the provisions in the Height of buildings and structure overlay code by including new development control maps relating to sub-precincts, staging and building height. - Varies the provisions in the Coolum local plan code by: - including a new purpose and overall outcome for the Coolum local plan code; including new performance outcomes and accentable outcomes for the cite. - including new performance outcomes and acceptable outcomes for the site into the Coolum local plan code including: - Tourism standards (e.g. 5-star standard); - Density controls;
+- Varies the provisions in the Height of buildings and structure overlay code by including new development control maps relating to sub-precincts, staging and building height. - Varies the provisions in the Coolum local plan code by: - o including a new purpose and overall outcome for the Coolum local plan code; - including new performance outcomes and acceptable outcomes for the site 0 into the Coolum local plan code including: - Tourism standards (e.g. 5-star standard); - Density controls;